eiffel-community/community/PROJECT_LIFECYCLE.md

 Project maintainers are expected to update [PROJECTS.md](./PROJECTS.md) by sending a pull request to community repository and include an entry for their project.
 Project creation is concluded upon acceptance of the pull request.

+Upon completion of the project creation process, TC Chair sends an email to [Eiffel Community Maillist](https://groups.google.com/g/eiffel-community) in order to announce the creation of the project to the broader community for increased visibility.

 ## Project Lifecycle Stages